 Email 0 marks 1 mark 2 marks 3 marks No attempt to provide a response suitable to format and intended structure.
-Sender's email address not included in the template.
-Recipient's email address (not name) only Recipient's email address (not name) Plus any one of the following or any other relevant formatting features: Recipient's email address (not name) Plus three of the following or any other relevant formatting features: the subject in the correct aa greeting/salutationappropriate close area
+Recipient's email address (not name) only Recipient's email address (not name) Recipient's email address (not name) Sender's email address not included in the template.
+Plus any one of the following or any other relevant formatting features: Plus three of the following or any other relevant formatting features: the subject in the correct areaa greeting/salutationappropriate close